 Skin Cancer

-A 2013 study found that smoking doubles the risk of squamous cell carcinoma (SCC), the second most common form of skin cancer.
+A study has found that smoking doubles the risk of squamous cell carcinoma (SCC), the second most common form of skin cancer.

 SCC may appear as rough or scaly patches, open sores, warts, or raised lumps on the skin.
 They are likely to appear brown on dark skin tones and red on lighter skin tones.